offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * range is undefined.
  * bit length is undefined (e.g. 8, 16, etc..).
  * endian-ness is undefined (e.g. big-endian vs little-endian).
- * encoding scheme is undefined (e.g. one's complement, two's complement, etc..).
- * overflow behaviour of _signed_ types is undefined (e.g. crash, stay at boundary, wrap back around, etc..).
+ * encoding scheme of _signed_ types is two's complement (as of C++20), but underflow/overflow behaviour of _signed_ types is undefined (e.g. crash, stay at boundary, wrap back around, etc..).

 Integer ranges, although platform-specific, are queryable in the climits header.